-The Active Directory (AD) database (also known as the NT Directory Service (NTDS) database) is the central repository for user, computer, network, device and security objects in an AD domain or forest.
+The Active Directory (AD) database, also known as the NT Directory Service (NTDS) database, is the central repository for user, computer, network, device, and security objects in a Windows AD domain or forest.
 You can use Splunk Enterprise to record changes to AD, such as the addition or removal of a user, host, or domain controller (DC).
-If you have Splunk Cloud, you must use the Splunk Universal forwarder to collect Active Directory data.

-After you have configured Splunk Enterprise to monitor your Active Directory, it takes a baseline snapshot of the AD schema.
+After you configure Splunk Enterprise to monitor your Active Directory, it takes a baseline snapshot of the AD schema.
 It uses this snapshot to establish a starting point for monitoring.

 The AD monitoring input runs as a separate process called

 splunk-admon.exe.
 It runs once for every Active Directory monitoring input you define in Splunk Enterprise.

 If you maintain the integrity, security, and health of your Active Directory, then what happens with it day to day is a concern.
 With Splunk Enterprise, you can monitor what and when things changed in your AD and who changed them.

 You can transform this data into reports for corporate security compliance or forensics, for example.
 You can also use the data retrieved for intrusion alerts for immediate response.
 Additionally, you can create health reports with the data indexed for future AD infrastructure planning activities, such as assignment of operations master roles, AD replicas, and global catalogs across DCs.